OnFreund/pyrympro/README.md

 # pyrympro

-A python library to communitcate with [Read Your Meter Pro](https://rym-pro.com/).
+A python library to communicate with [Read Your Meter Pro](https://rym-pro.com/).

 ## Installation